Badabun: History

 Badabun was founded in 2010 by six law students from the Autonomous University of Baja California, including Ever Rafael Bojórquez Ibarra, Lizbeth Elorza Soriano, Marco Antonio Zuno Sierra, Ricardo Morales Jimenez and the former CEO of the company, César Morales Jimenez.
 Originally, they were considering creating a mobile app that would allow users to locate lawyers via geolocation in order to have their questions about legal issues answered, which the creators dubbed "an Uber for lawyers".
 However, the project failed due to a lack of funds and interest.
 Three years later, Morales was creating a blog about historical events, which did not interest viewers.
 His first post to become viral was an article titled "Seven things you didn't know about El Chapo".
 Soon, some of his other articles also became successful.
 During that time, the Badabun company was focused on helping users monetize Facebook pages, and teaching them how to earn money online.
 In spite of this, the founders noticed that their videos tended to gain more attention than the articles, and in 2015 they decided to exclusively generate video content.
 Shortly after the site began to obtain attention online, radio host Víctor González joined the Badabun team, becoming the new face of the company's channel.

-Their Youtube channel was created in October 2014, and their first video titled "Ten qualities that every man seeks in a woman" was published on 5 December of the same year.
+Their YouTube channel was created in October 2014, and their first video titled "Ten qualities that every man seeks in a woman" was published on 5 December of the same year.
 Their early videos discussed interesting curiosities, tricks, experiments, and other general viral content.
 In December 2016, when the channel reached one million subscribers, the channel's content continued in the same direction, but with the addition of "street surveys" where Badabun interviewed members of the public.
-By the end of the following year, they had five million subscribers, and premiered their series Exponiendo infieles, which led to even an stronger growth in popularity and became a prominent production by the company.
+By the end of the following year, they had five million subscribers, and premiered their series Exponiendo infieles, which led to an even stronger growth in popularity and became a prominent production by the company.
 Other productions include Mansión del influencer, a program reminiscent of reality TV, where Internet celebrities interact with each other in a mansion; the comedy series WTF Comedy; interview show Entrevistamos a; and the series Qué pasaría si..., where they explain the consequences of hypothetical events.

 In January 2019, Badabun's YouTube channel surpassed the YouTube channel elrubiusOMG in the number of subscribers, becoming the second-most subscribed Spanish-language channel, behind Chilean channel HolaSoyGerman.
-In April of the same year Badabun surpassed HolaSoyGerman in terms of subscribers, becoming the most subscribed Spanish-language channel on Youtube before being surpassed by argentine channel El Reino Infantil in August 2021.
+In April of the same year Badabun surpassed HolaSoyGerman in terms of subscribers, becoming the most subscribed Spanish-language channel on YouTube before being surpassed by Argentine channel El Reino Infantil in August 2021.
 In December 2019, in the video YouTube Rewind 2019: For the Record, the tenth edition of YouTube Rewind, the channel was highlighted as the most-subscribed channel in the Spanish-speaking world.